 Royal College of Emergency Medicine (RCEM) and Royal College of Psychiatrists (RCPsych)

-The Royal College of Emergency Medicine, in conjunction with the Royal College of Psychiatrists, develops and disseminates national guidance for emergency department practitioners to standardise the initial assessment of a person presenting following a mental health emergency.
+It is recommended that the Royal College of Emergency Medicine, in conjunction with the Royal College of Psychiatrists, develops and disseminates national guidance for emergency department practitioners to standardise the initial assessment of a person presenting following a mental health emergency.

 Response from RCPsych received 6 February 2019: